Is SnoozeShade safe?

 A synthetic fibre cannot retain moisture or heat so its fibres won't swell and so I chose to use a polyester woven mesh.
 To ensure that it had the qualities I wanted, I had it tested by a laboratory who proved that it was 'highly air-permeable'.

-Breathability does not, as you might think, relate to an exchange of air.
+Breathability does not, as you might think, relate to air flow.
 Instead it is the ability of a fabric to allow moisture vapour to pass through it.
 This is a word used frequently in relation to sportswear and the ability of a fabric to let sweat escape.

-Many fabric-based products claim to be breathable but if you were to actually hold it up to your face and try and breathe through it you would struggle to do so comfortably.
+Many fabric-based products claim to be breathable but if you were to actually hold it up to your face and try to breathe through it you would struggle to do so comfortably.

 One other factor is that many strollers now have very long and deep hoods.
 These hoods are made from very thick impermeable and often waterproof fabric.
 So, on a hot day, I recommend pushing the hood back at least halfway and let air move through the SnoozeShade fabric rather than get trapped in the hood.